Steve-Tech/ServerWebsite/README.md

 shop-url: www.example.com/shop
 forum-url: www.example.com/forum
 online-map-url: map.example.com:8123
+# Underline the URLs (If you're not using custom messages)
+underline-url: true
 # Tell console and operators when someone types a command provided by this plugin
 debug: false
 # Enable or Disable custom messages here